 Gooey, cheesy quesadillas make a terrific appetizer or light meal.
-Here’s How to Make Quesadillas with Spinach Dip, so be prepared for rave reviews!
+Learn How to Make Quesadillas with Spinach Dip.
+And be prepared for rave reviews!

 My picky hubby has always steered away from artichoke hearts, so I didn’t reveal the list of ingredients when I offered him one of these Spinach Quesadillas.
 Imagine my surprise when he told me over and over how delicious they were!
 Plus, they are super simple to make.